lionelmace/vpc-on-classic-vsi/vsi_is_ssh_keys_about.md

  * Locate an SSH key: Look for a file called `id_rsa.pub` under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The file starts with `ssh-rsa` and ends with your email address.

 * Generate an SSH key: If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
 For example, you can generate an SSH key on your Linux server by running the command `ssh-keygen -t rsa -C "user_ID"`.
 That command generates two files.
 The generated public key is in the `<your key>.pub` file.

+  If you are using OpenSSH version 7.8 or higher and plan to use the SSH key to access a Windows instance, you must use the following command to generate the key in PEM format. `$ssh-keygen -m PEM -t rsa -f "user_ID"`
+  {:important}

 For more information about creating, editing, or deleting SSH keys, see [Managing SSH keys](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-managing-ssh-keys#managing-ssh-keys).